 Periodontal disease, also known as gum disease, is, unfortunately, more common than most would expect.
-Over 75% of all Americans are afflicted with periodontal disease, and many are completely unaware.
+Over 75% of all Americans are afflicted with periodontal issue, and many are completely unaware.

 Periodontal treatments are dependent on the type and severity of the gum disease.
 If diagnosed and treated early enough, simple periodontal therapy may be enough, but if periodontitis has advanced to the stages where the structure supporting the teeth has been affected, periodontal surgery may be necessary.